gogins/cloud-5/README.md

 see updated pieces.

-The `csound-wasm` and `csound-node` targets will rebuild if the upstream Git sources are newer than the local sources.
+The `csound-wasm` and `csound-node` targets will rebuild if the upstream Git sources are newer than the local sources, or if the targets of the build are missing.

 ```
 export REBUILD="True"
 make
 ```

-To rebuild from scratch if the sources are up to date, e.g. to create an updated package containing your own updated pieces, execute:

 _**NOTE WELL**_: The `gogins.github.io` repository is maintained using
 `pnpm run deploy` in _this_ `cloud-5` repository. _DO NOT_ delete any files